Gaussian Process Surrogate Models for Neural Networks: Learning a GP surrogate model from NN predictions

 In this section, we detail the goals and approach of the surrogate modeling framework.
-In brief, our approach involves collecting neural network predictions across a set of neural network models and across a set of datasets, and estimating \gls{gp} kernel hyperparameters from these predictions by maximizing the marginal likelihood across model-and-dataset pairs; see \cref{fig:approach} for a schematic.
+In brief, our approach involves collecting neural network predictions across a set of initializations and datasets and estimating \gls{gp} kernel hyperparameters from these predictions by maximizing the marginal likelihood across network-dataset pairs; see \cref{fig:approach}.